Friday, December 20, 2013

 Gina and Kevin O'Niel, the documentary director.

-Monika: You transitioned while working for Wells Fargo?
-What kind of challenges did you face then?
+Monika: You transitioned while working at Wells Fargo.
+What were some of the biggest challenges you faced during that time?

 Gina: Even though Wells did a great job in supporting my transition, there were some bumps.
 While I was away having facial feminization surgery, recruiters from my competitors were vicious with their attacks to woe my best people away.